 As almost any motorcycle rider knows, riding a motorcycle on the road with passenger vehicles can be dangerous.
 Cars and trucks often drive with little respect for motorcycle riders.
-The negligence of passenger vehicle drivers is often the cause for Illinois motorcycle accident injuries.
-Unfortunately the injuries are very often serious and can cause lifelong complications for the victim.
+The negligence of passenger vehicle drivers is often the cause of Illinois motorcycle accident injuries.
+Unfortunately, the injuries are very often serious and can cause lifelong complications for the victim.

 Drunken driving is one of the more common causes of motorcycle accidents in Gurnee.
 The nature of drunken driver accidents causes a large amount of damage because of impairment.
 Drunken driver accidents are usually very serious—even fatal—because the intoxicated driver of a passenger vehicle lacks the good judgment needed to minimize the impact of the crash in the last few seconds.

 As a motorcycle rider, it is important to know the signs that a passenger vehicle driver may be impaired in order to stay safe.
 Four signs that a driver of a passenger vehicle may be drunk are: